Music of Cuba: From the 20th to the 21st century

-Evelio Tieles began to study music in Cuba with his father, Evelio Tieles Soler, when he was just seven years old, and continued at a later time with professor Joaquín Molina.
+Evelio Tieles began to study music in Cuba with his father, Evelio Tieles Soler, when he was seven years old, and continued later with professor Joaquín Molina.
 Between 1952 and 1954, Tieles studied violin in Paris, France, with Jacques Thibaud and René Benedetti.
 In 1955 he returned to Paris and studied at the National Superior Music Conservatory in that city, and in 1958, he continued his musical training at Conservatorio Tchaikovsky in Moscú, where he was a disciple of renowned violinists David Oistrakh and Igor Oistrakh.
 Tieles graduated in 1963 and by recommendation of the Conservatory he pursued his master's degree from 1963 to 1966, with the same mentioned professors.
 Tieles received also professional training from the prestigious violinists Henryk Szeryng and Eduardo Hernández Asiaín.

 Evelio Tieles has offered numerous presentations as a concert performer, in a duo with his brother, pianist Cecilio Tieles, or accompanied by the Cuban National Symphony Orchestra and other symphonic and chamber ensembles.
 He has performed along with prestigious conductors such as Thomas Sanderling, Boris Brott, Enrique González Mántici y Manuel Duchesne Cuzán, among others.

 Tieles has established his residence in Spain since 1984, and he teaches violin in the Vila-Seca Conservatory, in the province of Tarragona, where he has been appointed as "Professor Emeritus".
 He has also served at the Superior Conservatory of the Barcelona Lyceum as Chief of the Chamber Music Department (1991–1998), Head of the Division of Bowed String Instruments (1986-2002) and Academic Director (2000–2002).

 Apart from his outstanding career as a concert performer and professor, during the Post-Revolutionary period, Tieles promoted and organized in Cuba the bowed string instruments training, fundamentally for the violin.

 Another prominent violinist is professor Alla Tarán (1941).
 She was formed as a violinist in her native Ukraine and worked as a professor of Chamber Ensemble Practice.
 Tarán established her residence in Cuba since 1969.

 Alfredo Muñoz (1949) began studying the violin at Conservatorio Orbon in Havana, Cuba, and subsequently continued at the National School of Arts and the Instituto Superior de Arte (ISA).
 He joined the National Symphony Orchestra as a violinist in 1972 and since then has been very active as a soloist and a member of the White Trio, in Cuba and abroad.
 He is currently a professor at the Instituto Superior de Artes (ISA).